cathblatter/cathblatter/README.md

 ### Hi 👋

-I'm wrangling all kinds of health services research data with R (by day) and any other data (eg. fitness tracker, household budget) by night.
+I'm wrangling all kinds of health services research data with R (by day) and any other data by night.
-I am particularly picky about writing "safe" code.
+I am particularly picky about writing safe code.
 I also like to improve my coding skills in general, currently:

- - 🌱 learning basics in CSS and HTML
+ - 🌱 learning basics in CSS, HTML & JS
- - 🛠 I’m looking to collaborate on R packages to dive into testing/writing unit tests
+ - 🛠 I’m always open to collaborate on R packages to dive into testing/writing unit tests
+ - 🤓 reading about Python & Julia

 <!--
 **cathblatter/cathblatter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.